stroborobo/werc/sites/werc.cat-v.org/apps/blagh/index.md

 Posting
 -------

-New pots can be created in at least two different ways: using the web interface (if you have logged in and your user or groups are in `$conf_blog_editors`) or from the command line using the script at bin/aux/bpst.rc, as you can see from the source of that very simple script, it is trivial to create new posts by simply using mkdir and echo.
+New pots can be created in at least two different ways: using the web interface (if you have logged in and your user or groups are in `$conf_blog_editors`) or from the command line using the script at `bin/aux/bpst.rc`.
+This script will, optionally, take a file as an argument using the `-f` switch.
+It will open that file in your `$EDITOR` or create a new temporary file if the `-f` switch is omitted.
+When you have finished editing the file, the script will call `ispell` (so you may want to install that as well) to check for spelling errors.
+Once that has completed a new directory structure will be created in your blog's root directory as a hidden folder named after the current year (as detected by `date`).
+You can inspect this directory structure for continuity and `mv` it to unhide it when you are satisfied.
+You are encouraged to read the source of that very simple script, and you shall see that it is trivial to create new posts by simply using `mkdir` and `echo`.

 Configuration options
 ---------------------